 \section{Stabilization of the performance}

-We perform five times each training task on CIFAR-10 and CIFAR-100 to estimate a better value and be able to compute a variance.
-Let us first note that the standard deviation for the single DNN on CIFAR-100 with a ResNet-50 architecture amounts to $0.68\%$.
-The use of ensemble strategies shrinks the standard variation to $0.43\%$ for Deep Ensembles and $0.19\%$ for Packed-Ensembles.
-Thus it seems that Packed-Ensembles make DNN predictions more stable in addition to improving accuracy and uncertainty quantification.
-This result is interesting as it seems to contradict \citep{neal2018modern} who claim that wider DNNs have a smaller variance.
+We perform five times each training task on CIFAR-10 and CIFAR-100 to estimate a better value and be able to compute the variance.
+First, the standard deviation for the single DNN on CIFAR-100 with a ResNet-50 architecture amounts to $0.68\%$.
+Ensemble strategies shrink the standard variation to $0.43\%$ for Deep Ensembles and $0.19\%$ for Packed-Ensembles.
+Thus, Packed-Ensembles seem to make DNN predictions more stable and improve accuracy and uncertainty quantification.
+This result is interesting as it appears to contradict~\cite{neal2018modern}, who claim that wider DNNs have a smaller variance.
 This stability might come from the ensembling.

-\section{On the Equivalence between sequential training and Packed-Ensembles}
+\section{On the equivalence between sequential training and Packed-Ensembles}

 The sequential training of Deep Ensembles differs significantly from the training procedure of Packed-Ensembles.
 The main differences lie in the subnetworks' batch composition and the best models' selection.